-If you set up a new Wi-Fi router, change certain Wi-Fi settings, and/or if you need to connect your Sleeptracker-AI® smart bed back to your home’s Wi-Fi network, you can go to Menu > My Smart Bed > Troubleshoot & Wi-Fi > Adjust Wi-Fi Settings, and then follow the on-screen prompts.
+If you've set up a new Wi-Fi router, changed your Wi-Fi settings, or need to reconnect your Sleeptracker-AI® smart bed to your home’s Wi-Fi network, simply go to Menu > My Smart Bed > Troubleshoot & Wi-Fi > Adjust Wi-Fi Settings, and then follow the on-screen instructions.

 If you are able to enter your home's Wi-Fi password during setup, but unable to move forward after doing so, then try the suggestions below individually.